French Cooking Terms Deciphered

 Mise en place

-Directly translates to ‘put in place’ and means the preparation of ingredients and a work station.
+Directly translates to ‘put in place’ and means the preparation of ingredients and a workstation.
+See more about knife skills here.

 A dish that is prepared in the style of Nice, a coastal city in the South of France.
 Try this recipe for Poached Salmon Nicoise Salad.